 Adoption Procedures

-7. Puppies come with a, genetic guarantee, 48 hour health guarantee, Vaccination Schedule, and helpful tips printout.
+8. Puppies come with a genetic guarantee, 48-hour health guarantee, Vaccination Schedule, and helpful tips printout.

-8. Your puppy will be started training with potty training, voice commands, crate training, livestock training and Early Neurological Stimulation "Super Dog Training" Puppies will also start socializing with farm life and family life.
+9. Your puppy will be started training with potty training, voice commands, crate training, Dwarf livestock training and Early Neurological Stimulation "Super Dog Training" Puppies will also start socializing with farm life and family life.

-9. At pick up you will be asked to sign our written agreements, if you are having a baby shipped you will do this via, Email or Snail mail.
-(Refusal to sign will void Health & Genetic Guarantees and you will not recive registration paperwork.)
+10. At pick up you will be asked to sign our written agreements, if you are having a baby shipped you will do this via, Email or Snail mail.
+(Refusal to sign will void Health & Genetic Guarantees and you will not receive registration paperwork.)

 Thank you, we look forward to working with you!